akasuv/fedhub_beta/README.md

   <img src="https://github.com/wwsu97/fedhub_beta/blob/master/docs/images/resp_4.gif" width=50%>

-  * it will show extra three button, and you know what they are for😌
+  * it will show extra three buttons, and you know what they are for😌

 ## The ➕➖➗✖️ Part